The diabetes stigma is alive and well.

 The idea that Type 1s “can’t help it” and Type 2s “brought it on themselves” can lead to a prejudice that Type 1 is somehow more noble while Type 2 is shameful.

 That prejudice was the basis for my son’s friend’s “bad joke”, which was intended to ridicule.
-He had picked up on the notion that to say that my son is a Type 2 Diabetic would somehow be an insult.
+He had picked up on the notion that to say that my son has Type 2 Diabetes would somehow be an insult.

 There is much work to be done to erase this stigma.